-- (1) ECS content that has been stored for 180 days or less. - (2) General non-content information.
+- 36 (1) ECS content that has been stored for 180 days or less. - 37 (2) General non-content information.

-The prohibition on use of these subpoenas does not affect police searches, because police are not authorized to obtain administrative subpoenas or grand jury subpoenas.
-The only effect is to prohibit access to such records by administrative agencies and grand juries.
-It is likely that grand juries can instead access such records by means of a warrant obtained by a district attorney on the grand jury's behalf.
-But administrative agencies have no way to obtain a general search warrant.
-This means that administrative agencies are effectively barred from accessing these types of information.
+The prohibition on use of these subpoenas does should not affect police-searches in criminal cases, because police are not authorized to obtain administrative subpoenas or grand jury subpoenas warrants.
+The only effect is to prohibit access 1 to such records by administrative agencies and grand juries and government 2 agencies investigating regulatory and civil law violations.
+It is likely that grand 3 juries can instead access such records by means of a warrant obtained by a district 4 attorney on the grand jury's behalf.
+But administrative government agencies 5 investigating non-criminal matters have no way to obtain a general search warrant.
+6 This means that administrative such agencies are effectively barred from accessing 7 these types of information.
+8

-The purpose of such a prohibition is not clear.
-In particular, it is counter-intuitive to allow the use of a subpoena to obtain the content of communications but not allow use of a subpoena to obtain non-content information.
+9 The purpose of such a prohibition is not clear.
+In particular, it is counter-10 intuitive to allow the use of $\frac{1}{4}$ an investigative subpoena to obtain the content of 11 communications but not allow use of a subpoena to obtain non-content 12 information.

-Delayed Notice
+13 Delayed Notice

-Under the Stored Communications Act the use of an administrative or grand jury subpoena is contingent on giving prior notice to the affected customer.228 Prior notice to the customer is consistent with the notion, discussed above, that the constitutionality of an investigative subpoena duces tecum depends on the fact that the person whose privacy is to be invaded will have notice and an opportunity to be heard before the subpoena operates.
+Under the Stored Communications Act the use of an administrative or grand jury investigative subpoena is contingent on giving prior notice to the affected customer.
+Prior notice to the customer is consistent with the notion, discussed above, that the constitutionality of an investigative subpoena duces tecum depends on the fact that the person whose privacy is to be invaded will have notice and an opportunity to be heard before the subpoena operates.